lonepie/mintty-quake-console/README.md

 **window_borders** = set to 1 to keep window borders & title bar on mintty. *Default: 0*

+**display_on_monitor** = in multiple-monitor setups, the monitor that mintty will appear on.
+0 will make mintty display on whichever monitor the mouse cursor currently resides on.
+1 for primary display, 2 for secondary, etc. *Default: 0*

 ## Tips

+### Local Configuration File

+Support for `mintty-quake-console.local.ini` file (also in .gitignore), so you can have a custom config without dirtying the repository.

+### Edit Config Directly

+Added a menu entry to directly edit the config file with notepad (or whatever is defined by %EDITOR% env var)

 ### Additional Hotkeys